tanpawarit/Dean-Valuation-Engine/README.md

 ## 🛡️ Logging & Guardrails: Transparency and Responsibility 📊

-Understanding what the Analyst Robot is doing and ensuring it operates responsibly are paramount.
+Understanding what the Dean's is doing and ensuring it operates responsibly are paramount.

 ---